 Capital District Transportation Authority Buses

 CDTA’s website has schedules and maps, as well as a trip planner, and CDTA provides route and schedule information to Google, so you can search for directions by transit.
+Google also shows real-time arrival information.
 Since making its data public, a number of smart phone applications have also been developed.
 Download an app or get relevant schedules today so you’ll be more likely to use the bus in the future.
 Service alerts on CDTA’s homepage let you know when your bus may be late or re-routed due to construction or inclement weather.
 All CDTA buses can hold 2 bikes on the front.

 Type Amount Description Available